-Giant shopping malls border the enormous station, as well as Kabukicho, Tokyo’s most famous red-light district.
+Giant shopping malls border the enormous station and Kabukicho, Tokyo’s most famous red-light district.
 Towering home electronics stores sell state-of-the-art electronics to locals and tourists alike - and everything is connected by a vast underground network of exits, arcades, and tunnels, all belonging to Shinjuku Station.
-The hub deserves its reputation as a labyrinth of over 200 exits that, at times, can be seemingly impossible to navigate.
+The hub deserves its reputation as a labyrinth of over 200 entrances that, at times, can be seemingly impossible to navigate.

 1) Shinjuku Station - Overview

-2) Shinjuku Station's Main Lines and their Platforms and Destinations
+2) Shinjuku Station's Main Lines, Platforms and Destinations

 ■ JR East's lines, platforms, and destinations ↓